Informational texts to accompany Madeleine L’Engle's A Wrinkle in Time

 The novel A Wrinkle in Time by Madeleine L’Engle is about an adolescent girl named Meg who experiences a journey through space and time.
 Along with her brother, Charles, and friend, Calvin, the three attempt to rescue Meg's father from evil.
 Through a series of adventures and obstacles, Meg deals with struggles with societal expectations and personal identity.

-I found the following CERCA Sets, Applied Reading and Writing Lessons, and Additional Reading Practice work well as supplementary texts when I teach A Wrinkle in Time in my classroom.
+I found the following CERCA Sets, Writing Lessons, and Reading Practice work well as supplementary texts when I teach A Wrinkle in Time in my classroom.
 These informational texts help my students better understand the concept of perseverance and the theme of individuality versus conformity.
 With a better understanding of these concepts, my students connect the topics to their personal lives and begin to form complex arguments.
 My students demonstrate a sincere interest in this topic, and they reflect their engagement in their writing.

 - Just Say No!
 The Daughters of Liberty (Grades 3-5)

 - "Am I Pretty or Ugly?"
 Videos a Symptom of Toxic Media Culture (Grades 6-8)

 - A Hero Emerges in Italy's Ship Drama (Grades 6-8)

 - The Boy Who Harnessed the Wind (Grade 6)

 - Freedom of Choice: The Very Best Policy (Grade 8)